skokielibrary/spl-content/_content/mandy/services--parents.markdown

 ### What's a STEAM kit?

 Skokie cardholders can take home a telescope, digital microscope, model of the human body, or even a steel drum!
 These Science, Technology, Engineering, Arts, and Mathematics kits are great tools for children to explore the world around them while still having fun!
 We have more than a dozen STEAM kits to choose from--with more coming soon--so take a look at our [collection](http://encore.skokielibrary.info/iii/encore/search?target=STEAM+KIT&formids=target&lang=eng&suite=def&reservedids=lang%2Csuite&submitmode=&submitname=&x=0&y=0 "STEAM kits").
-STEAM kits check out for one week and can be renewed 3 times unless reserved.
+STEAM kits check out for one week and can be renewed three times unless reserved.

 ## Visiting Youth Services